ominibyte/network_data_transfer/README.md

   onClose(bool isError, Object error, StackTrace stackTrace){
     print("Discovery multicast socket closed");
   }

+  @override
+  void onAdvertisement(Device device, Packet packet) {
+    // Will never be used on the Server
   }
+}

+// Create a listener to listen for connection and disconnection as well as
+// when messages arrive
 class MyConnectionListener implements ConnectionListener{
   @override
   void onConnected(Device device) {